-Nine-year-old, Billy has a talent for creating more than his fair share of chaos.
-He certainly doesn't mean for things to go wrong.
-Problem is, the harder he tries to fix the problem, the worse it usually becomes.
-As he flounders his way from one accidental disaster to another, there's always guaranteed to be more mix-ups and mayhem along the way.
+Nine-year-old, Billy has a talent for creating more than his fair share of trouble.
+He doesn't mean for things to go wrong.
+The problem is, the harder he tries to fix the situation, the worse it usually becomes.
+As he flounders his way from one accidental disaster to another, there's guaranteed to be more mix-ups and mayhem along the way.

 While secretly playing the latest video-game on his dad's new phone, Billy accidentally drops it in the toilet.
 When his dad finds out, Billy is grounded indefinitely, or, until he can finally prove to his parents once and for all, he can behave more responsibly.